2017 Key Dates

 Note: The awards process and timeline changed in 2017 to accommodate a more robust judging process and larger-scale event.

-The Council initiates its Call for Awards in September each year, however, there is an open submission period such that companies can submit their projects for consideration via the online submission portal at any time during the year.
+The Council initiates its Call for Awards in September each year.
 There are no entry fees associated with the CTBUH Awards.
 The submission period closes November 30th at which point Stage 1 judging occurs, in which the regional Best Tall Building, Urban Habitat, Innovation, and Construction Finalists are selected, as well as the Lifetime Achievement, 10 Year, and Performance Winners (for more details see “Judging” section below).
 These results are typically announced in February.

 The Finalists present their projects during Stage 2 of the judging process at the two-day Awards Conference held in May.
 Following the presentations, the Jury deliberates and selects the Winners in each category.
 The Winners are announced and awards conferred at the Ceremony & Dinner, which concludes the two-day event.
 This gala dinner is attended by leaders in the tall building industry from around the world.

 The four Regional Winners in the Best Tall Building category announced at the ceremony are also judged against one another to compete for the title of “Best Tall Building Worldwide” which is announced at the close of the Ceremony & Dinner, and promoted internationally.

 All projects participating in the awards program are featured in the CTBUH’s annual Skyscrapers Book, a global snapshot of tall building construction annually.
 The book is published by CTBUH and distributed internationally each year thus providing excellent promotion for the submitted projects and companies involved.
 The content of the book is driven by the awards submissions and is typically published in time for the Chicago event.

 The judging responsibilities are as follows: